Office Reader

 4. Restart Obsidian or reload community plugins.

-5. In Obsidian, open Settings, enable Community plugins, then enable Obsidian Word Reader.
+5. In Obsidian, open Settings, enable Community plugins, then enable Office Reader.

 Build from source